Sequential change-point detection for mutually exciting point processes over networks: Detecting Neuronal Network Population Code Change

-While there have been significant advances in neuroimaging technology, it can still be quite expensive to record fine-scale spiking data through in-vivo experiments.
-To illustrate the proposed method, we instead simulate the spike trains using the PyNN package with the NEURON simulator, which implements the neuronal model in \cite{brette2005adaptive}.
+While there have been significant advances in neuroimaging technology, it can still be quite costly to record fine-scale spiking data through in-vivo (i.e., \textit{physical}) experiments.
+To illustrate the proposed method, we instead simulate the spike train data using the PyNN package with the NEURON simulator, which implements the neuronal model in \cite{brette2005adaptive}.
 We build off previous work in neural simulation and use a network of exponential integrate-and-fire neurons with spike triggered and sub-threshold adaptation currents.
+This can be viewed as a \textit{computer} experiment surrogate for the expensive physical experiments, which we cannot obtain due to high costs.

 The simulation set-up is as follows.
 We first simulate several small networks of neurons in a balance of 80-20 excitatory to inhibitory neurons, with network size fixed at $D$ = 14 neurons.
 From this, we obtain a continuous readout of each neuron spiking data.
 Each neuron then receives a small Gaussian noise current, representing random external influence on the network.
 In addition, a select few neurons receive inputs from an external source, which represents the phenomenon of sparse population coding.
 The neurons that spike at higher rates form a distributed representation of the network state.